Hawzen/hdp/README.md

 The latency difference between the HDP & UDP was a consistent, but negligible 20μs across various benchmarks

 #### But what about the internet?
 I tried sending packets from my Mac to the AWS server, and I reproduced the same one packet behaviour above.
 I left a sample of the results in [`tcpdump_tokyo_server_mac_client.md`](./samples/tcpdump_tokyo_sever_mac_client.md).
-I sent 1 packet for all protocols, and all of them stopped working after the first packet except UDP/TCP/ICMP
+I sent 1 packet for all protocols, and all of them stopped working after the first packet except TCP/UDP/ICMP

-And as expected, sending or recieving packets from the Digital Ocean to AWS didn't work
+And as expected, sending or recieving packets from the Digital Ocean machine to the AWS machine didn't work

 There's no way to know for sure.